Quiz: What is my child’s play personality?

 Not all play is the same, and that’s what makes it so exciting!

 Please note that these types are not mutually exclusive.
 Your child might engage in multiple types of play at the same time or switch between them as they see fit.
-This is part of the beauty of play — it allows children to be creative and spontaneous.
+This is part of the beauty of play—it allows children to be creative and spontaneous.

 1) Symbolic Play

 When your toddler holds a rectangular block up to their ear and pretends to talk into it, it’s symbolic play.
 This is when a child uses objects to represent something else.
+This type of play can help kids complete tasks, self-regulate, and negotiate.

 Here are a few examples: